Viva! took an all-vegan milkshake bar across the country, giving out free vegan milkshakes at university fresher fairs!

 The 16-24 age category consistently ranks as the demographic most interested in veganism, and we reached thousands of new students, distributing our new Student Guide to Eating Vegan, and encouraging as many as possible to choose vegan – what better way to do so than over a milkshake?

-Across the five events, we spoke to a whopping 3,000 students.
+Across the five universities, we spoke to a whopping 3,000 students.
 Many showed an overwhelming desire to reduce their environmental impact on our planet and quickly made the connection that animal agriculture simply isn’t sustainable.
 Others were shocked to learn about the inherent cruelty of the dairy industry.
 We had several people wishing that Viva! would set up a vegan milkshake shop on campus because they loved the shakes so much, with a huge proportion saying that oat milk, in particular, was simply superior to dairy in taste, ethics, and sustainability.

 Our conversations may have started with dairy, but we engaged with so many students on the need to adopt a vegan lifestyle, discussing the horrific fate of male chicks in the egg industry, the horrors of slaughterhouses – whether the animal is raised free-range, organic or intensively – and the fact that we simply don’t need to buy into this cruelty to be healthy or fit.
 A lot of the more sporty students were interested to learn about the health benefits of veganism, but by far the most popular leaflet was our new Student Guide to Eating Vegan, equipped with quick, cheap and tasty recipes along with a handy shopping list of vegan essentials.